 The University’s handling of the coronavirus

-Lund University is following the Swedish Government's and Public Health Authority’s recommendations regarding measures to reduce the spread of the coronavirus (Covid-19).
+Lund University is following relevant authorities' regulations, general advice and recommendations regarding measures to reduce the spread of the coronavirus (Covid-19).
 In order to ensure a safe study and working environment for students and employees, the University is making decisions on a continuous basis, based on current recommendations from the responsible authorities.

 Information for students, staff and external parties